-Sam Altman won’t return to OpenAI despite company’s overtures, report says
+OpenAI’s fired CEO Sam Altman to join Microsoft

-Altman’s sudden departure from the company he co-founded sent shockwaves through the tech sector.
+Microsoft CEO and Chairman Satya Nadella says Altman will lead “new advanced AI research team” at the company.

-Sam Altman, the ousted CEO of ChatGPT creator OpenAI, will not return to the company he co-founded despite executives’ efforts to bring him back, tech news site The Information has reported.
+Sam Altman, who was fired as the CEO of ChatGPT creator OpenAI, will join Microsoft to lead a new team focused on artificial intelligence, the tech giant has announced.

-Ilya Sutskever, OpenAI co-founder and board director, told staff on Sunday night that Altman would not be coming back after a weekend of negotiations with the board of directors, company leaders and investors, The Information reported on Sunday.
+Microsoft CEO and Chairman Satya Nadella said on Monday that Altman, fellow OpenAI co-founder Greg Brockman and other former OpenAI employees will oversee a “new advanced AI research team” at the company.

 Keep readinglist of 4 items